Claude Code Plugins

 • Requires confirmation for external writes (safety)

 The 6 natural commands cover 90% of workflows.
-Use extended commands for:
+Use project configuration commands for:

 Instructions